 It’s no exaggeration to say that COVID-19 – and all the variations of the movement control order (MCO) – has pummeled the finances of many businesses in Malaysia.
-Particularly affected are the small and medium-sized enterprises (SMEs) and micro SMEs (MSMEs), together considered to be the backbone of the economy as they make up 99% of the nation's business establishments.1
+Particularly affected are the micro, small and medium-sized enterprises (MSMEs), together considered to be the backbone of the economy as they make up 97.4% of the nation's business establishments.1

 Despite the severity of the situation, however, it is possible for these businesses to bounce back.
 Here, we’ll look at a few aspects that Malaysian enterprises need to consider in order to recover from this slump: business model, business digitalisation, and finances.

 Keep the model updated

 With the onset of the new normal, it is not surprising that consumer sentiments would change.
 An article from Nielsen that analysed global consumption behaviour2 noted that health, safety, and quality assurance is dominating the present consumer sentiment, and will continue to remain a significant influencing factor moving forward.

 Consumers are likely to assess the “value” of their purchases based not solely on the price, but also on whether the products claim to have health defence benefits.
 The origin of products has become an important deciding factor for consumers as well.
 There is an increasing preference for local brands as consumers strive to support their communities and boost the country’s economy.